 Margot Harvie will never take another workout or dog walk for granted.
 Debilitated by complications from shingles, Margot, 55, has been on a slow road to recovery for the past two years since being diagnosed with the painful viral infection.

 Shingles produced a rash on her face, throbbing behind and in her eyes and nerve pain that persisted and kept her essentially bed-ridden for months.
-After countless treatments and medications, she experienced instant relief in a Botox-based injection targeting specific peripheral nerves administered by an anaesthesiologist two weeks before Christmas.
+After countless treatments and medications, she experienced instant relief in a Botox-based injection targeting specific peripheral nerves administered by an anesthesiologist two weeks before Christmas.

 The easing of her symptoms opened a window for Margot, 55, to get active again.
 She had started while she was still in pain, taking her Corgi, Stella, out for daily dog walks, but Margot knew she required more.